-At Mercuri International (UK) Ltd we strive to give our customers the best possible service, exceeding their expectations.
+At Mercuri International (UK) Ltd we strive to give our learners and customers the best possible service, exceeding their expectations.
 You will find all our policies, procedures, terms and conditions in relation to our apprenticeship programmes on this page.

 Click on the following links to learn more about: